 Collaboration across traditional boundaries - discipline, sector, nation state and more - will be necessary to implement them.

 Are you interested in exploring solutions at the nexus of land, security and climate change?
 Would you like to develop the skills of collaboration and trustbuilding to implement these solutions?
 Would you benefit from joining a network of problem solvers who share a core vision and set of values - and who can draw on each other's strengths in the future?
 If so, this Summer Academy could be for you.

 Why land and security solutions need to be forged together to respond to the threats posed by climate change and create a more peaceful world.

-The course, which is co-designed by the Geneva Centre for Security Policy and by Initiatives of Change, takes place within the framework of the 'Caux Dialogue on Environment and Security'.
+The course, which is co-designed by the Geneva Centre for Security Policy , Initiatives of Change and by Triple Capital, takes place within the framework of the 'Caux Dialogue on Environment and Security'.